Tsegalion/DE_captone_project/dbt_bigquery/README.md

 ## fct_sales_by_category

 Purpose: To consolidate and present the final sales metrics by product category, including total orders, total sales, and average sales.
-This model provides a summarized view of sales performance by category, ready for reporting and analysis.
+This model provides a summarized view of sales performance by category from the ```int_sales_by_category``` model.

 ## fct_avg_delivery_time

 Purpose: To calculate the average delivery time across all orders, rounded to the nearest whole number.
-This model provides a final, rounded measure of overall delivery performance.
+This model provides a final, rounded measure of overall delivery performance from the ```int_avg_delivery_time``` model.

 ## fct_orders_by_state

 Purpose: To present the final count of orders by state, consolidating the intermediate results.
-This model gives a clear view of order distribution by state, useful for regional performance analysis.
+This model gets from the ```int_orders_by_state``` model a clear view of order distribution by state, useful for regional performance analysis.